mspnp/aks-fabrikam-dronedelivery/README.md

 ## Architecture

-This architecture integrates whith a maryad of Azure services to show case a worklod with distributed tracing, messaging and storage.
-But also it implements recommended native Kubernetes features such as auto scaling capabilities, probes, network policies as well as other standars like Helm charts and more.
-As a result of expanding the AKS Secure Basline, this architecture should be also considered your starting point for pre-production and production stages.
+This architecture integrates with many Azure services to demonstrate workload with distributed tracing, messaging, and storage.
+This architecture also implements recommended native Kubernetes features such as auto-scaling capabilities, probes, network policies, and other standards like Helm charts and more.
+As a result of expanding the AKS Secure Baseline, this architecture should also be considered your starting point for pre-production and production stages.

-An important distintion of this architecture is that implements the [Azure Application Gateway Ingress Controller](https://docs.microsoft.com/en-us/azure/application-gateway/ingress-controller-overview) instead of using [Traefik](https://doc.traefik.io/traefik/v1.7/user-guide/kubernetes/) as in the baseline.
+An important distinction of this architecture is that it implements the [Azure Application Gateway Ingress Controller](https://docs.microsoft.com/azure/application-gateway/ingress-controller-overview) instead of using [Traefik](https://doc.traefik.io/traefik/v1.7/user-guide/kubernetes/) as in the baseline.

 Throughout the reference implementation, you will see reference to _Fabrikam Drone Delivery Shipping App_.
-Fabrikam, Inc. (a fictional company) is starting a drone delivery service and made the architectural decision of implementing its solution on top of the AKS Secure Baseline since it covers all the infrastructure aspects they are requested to operate.
+Fabrikam, Inc. (a fictional company) is starting a drone delivery service and has made the architectural decision of implementing its solution on top of the AKS Secure Baseline since it covers all the infrastructure aspects they are requested to operate.
 The company manages a fleet of drone aircraft.
 Businesses register with the service, and users can request a drone to pick up goods for delivery.
 When a customer schedules a pickup, a backend system assigns a drone and notifies the user with an estimated delivery time.
-While the delivery is in progress, the customer can track the location of the drone, with a continuously updated ETA.
+While the delivery is in progress, the customer can track the drone's location with a continuously updated ETA.

 ### Core architecture components